-Containers are lightweight because they don’t directly include the code for libraries like databases or web servers; instead, containers just share an OS kernel with other containers running on the same host machine (but not across hosts).
-Containers are portable because they’re self-contained and don’t rely on any other resource outside of themselves; this means you can easily transfer them from one host machine to another (even if those machines are running different operating systems).
+Containers are lightweight because they don’t directly include the code for libraries like databases or web servers; instead, containers share an OS kernel with other containers running on the same host machine (but not across hosts).
+Containers are portable because they’re self-contained and don’t rely on any other resource outside of themselves; this means you can quickly transfer them from one host machine to another (even if those machines are running different operating systems).

 Containers are lightweight, fast, secure and portable.
-They’re easy to deploy manage, scale and update using Edgegap Arbitrium.
+They’re easy to deploy, manage, scale and update using Edgegap Arbitrium.

 The portability of containers increases their value for edge and cloud servers.
 The same container image can run on many different hosts regardless of differences between environments such as compute infrastructure or operating systems.
 The flexibility also reduces troubleshooting time and allows organizations to take advantage of future innovations in cloud architecture without affecting their existing infrastructure.